Number 47 is commonly found in mathematics, science, history, technology, politics, religion and many other places. Click on the arrows to expand.

 Hard Rock Stadium

 It is located at 347 Don Shula Dr Suite 102, Miami Gardens, FL 33056, USA.
-The stadium is exit 47 on the Florida Turnpike.
+The stadium is exit 47 off the Florida Turnpike.

 Michael Irvin UM #47